rmap-project/rmap/README.md

 ###api
 The api module provides a REST API to expose the major functions of RMap.
 These include functions to manage DiSCOs and retrieve triples that reference particular resource URIs.
 The technical wiki contains a [full description of the API functions](https://rmap-project.atlassian.net/wiki/display/RMAPPS/API+Documentation).
 Read functions are available without an API key.
 Write funtions require the user to login through the website and register for an API key.
 ###webapp
 The web application allows users to browse RMap Agents, DiSCOs, and Events in a visual and interactive way.
 It also supports the configuration of RMap Agents and API keys to be used for write-access to the RMap API.
-A [live demo site](https://demo.rmap-project.org/app) is available to try out.
+A [live demo site](https://demo.rmap-hub.org/app) is available to try out.
+###testdata
+The test data module contains RDF files for DiSCOs and Agents.
+This data is used to generate test data for the JUnit tests in the other modules.

 ##Download
 The current version of RMap and supporting scripts can be [downloaded from the Github](https://github.com/rmap-project/rmap/releases).
 The [installation documentation](https://rmap-project.atlassian.net/wiki/display/RMAPPS/Installation) can be found on the RMap technical wiki.